KavyaSethia/Reminder-bot/README.md

 Fed up with too many assignments and deadlines to remember?
 This telegram bot is for you!
 Add, update, or delete any assignment, which will give you a timely reminder before the deadline.

-## Aim–> we have created a telegram bot to remind users of their assignments by taking a prior record of the assignments.
+## Aim–> We have created a Telegram Bot to remind users of their assignments by taking a prior record of the assignments.
 It gives the notification reminder at the exact time.

 ## Language